 It may surprise you that nearly half a million retired Americans are enjoying their new-found-freedom in a country other than the US right now.
 With more time than ever to jump headfirst into a new culture, language, and life of travel, why not retire abroad?

 As professionals in expat taxes, we’re sharing six countries that we think are promising for retirees in terms of tax treaties, ease of visa acquisition & affordable housing.
 These 6 are by no mean the limit!
 Already abroad?
 Stay in good standing with the IRS and File your tax return annually!

 Cyprus: For Sun Seekers

 Suppose you’re looking to retire in Cyprus.
-In that case, you will want to research their Retirement Immigration Visa, a popular option amongst retirees due to the country’s low cost of living and wide use of the English language.
+Keeping this abroad destination in mind, you will want to research their Retirement Immigration Visa.
+This is a popular option amongst retirees due to the country’s low cost of living and wide use of the English language.

 Retirees in Cyprus will also enjoy their tax benefits, allowing you to choose either a 5% flat rate or a tiered system depending on your pension income.

 Filled with olive groves, vineyards, beaches, and mountain views, Cyprus is at the top of our list for Americans looking to enjoy a slower pace of life in their retired years.

 Located in Northern Africa, it may surprise you that Morocco has slowly become an expat hub for those looking for a challenge in an old-world society with the comfort of political stability.

 Setting up your residency permit in Morocco is generally simple (albeit lengthy).
 You must apply within the first thirty days of arriving in your new town with a valid passport and passport-style photos.
 Of course, you will also need to meet their income requirements to prove you can sustain your life there.